COVID-19 Cruise Scheduling

 OVERVIEW

-CVS COVID-19 Cruise is an end-to-end, 0-to-1, responsive web scheduling program designed to help passengers easily book the required COVID-19 tests needed to board their cruise.
+CVS COVID-19 Cruise is a responsive, end-to-end scheduling program that allows passengers to easily book the COVID-19 tests required for boarding.

 PROBLEM

-Having users understand pre-test booking window and where to book it.
+User didn’t understand the pre-test booking window and where to book it.

 CHALLENGE